harryxni/oneport-vna/README.md

 We'll add an on-board RF source to achieve high O(1) GHz frequencies, but in the case that it breaks/doesn't work. we will add a jumper to an SMA connector to allow for off-board frequencies via an external AFG.

-It seems the [ADF4351]([ADF4351 Datasheet and Product Info | Analog Devices](https://www.analog.com/en/products/adf4351.html)) is a decent choice, with a range from 35 MHz to 4.4 GHz.
-If we want a higher range, we can move up to the [4371]([ADF4371 Datasheet and Product Info | Analog Devices](https://www.analog.com/en/products/adf4371.html)).
+It seems the [ADF4351](https://www.analog.com/en/products/adf4351.html) is a decent choice, with a range from 35 MHz to 4.4 GHz.
+If we want a higher range, we can move up to the [4371](https://www.analog.com/en/products/adf4371.html).
 It will require a 3.3 V supply.
 We can AC couple the output to the measurement core.

 We will require an external reference clock.
 We can pick a Temperature Compensated Crystal Oscillator.